LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 }
 ```

 #### Notes
 - You should always consider the `canvasMapRect` parameter when doing the render calls to avoid drawing outside of the current rendering area.
+Failure to do so could result in slower performance.
-- This method might be called concurently for many tiles, your implementation should therefore be thread-safe.
+- This method might be called concurently for many tiles, your implementation therefore needs to be thread-safe.
-- `DrawOnMap` will not be called for tiles outside of your `GpsBounds`.
+- `DrawOnMap` will not be called for tiles outside of your overlay's `GpsBounds`.
 - Drawing shapes across the 180th meridian will automatically handle the necessary wrap-around.
-In the case of lines, you can opt out and force the long line to be rendered by setting the `shortline` parameter to `false` in the `DrawLine` calls.
-Other shapes require passing a `MapSpan` that goes across the 180th meridian, meaning that it would reach longitudes under -180 degrees or above 180 degrees (i.e. A rectangle centered at 179 degrees longitude with a span of 5 degrees).
+To cross the 180th meridian,  shapes require passing a `MapSpan` that goes across the 180th meridian, meaning that it would reach longitudes under -180 degrees or above 180 degrees (i.e. A rectangle centered at 179 degrees longitude with a span of 5 degrees).
+- In the case of lines, the shortest route between the two provided coordinates is rendered by default.
+You can opt out and force the long route to be rendered by setting the `shortLine` parameter to `false` in the `DrawLine` calls.

 ### Other properties
 `SKMapOverlay` provides other properties to modify it's behavior.